318097/octon/README.md

 - [ ] Settings Drawer
 - [ ] Login to Atom when redirected from Codedrops
 - [ ] Merge todos & Goals
+- [ ] Add timeline post to portfolio